 Under the Planning Act, upper-tier municipalities are required to approve local municipal official plans.
-Staff recommends approval of Amendment No. 24 to the City of Markham Official Plan, 2014, subject to the modifications outlined in Attachment 1.
-Amendment No. 24 is known as the Berczy Glen Secondary Plan and pertains to the lands bound by Elgin Mills Road to the north, Warden Avenue to the east, a Hydro Corridor to the west, and a residential neighbourhood located north of Major Mackenzie Drive to the south, as shown on Attachment 2.
-The purpose of the Berczy Glen Secondary Plan is to set the planning policy context to create a new community in the City of Markham.
+Staff recommends approval of Amendment No. 26 to the City of Markham Official Plan, 2014, subject to the modifications outlined in Attachment 1.
+Amendment No. 26 is known as the Robinson Glen Secondary Plan and pertains to the lands bound by Elgin Mills Road to the north, Major Mackenzie Drive to the south, Kennedy Road to the west, and the City's 'Greenway' to the east as shown on Attachment 2.
+The purpose of the Robinson Glen Secondary Plan is to set the planning policy context to create a new community in the City of Markham.